Creating a Template

 8. Add a Logo

 Create an SVG logo at website/static/img/templates/my-language-basic-webserver-logo.svg.
-A simple 512x512 circle with the language initial works fine.

-9. Validate
+9. Validate and Test

 # Check all metadata fields